East Asia Anti-Japan Armed Front: Distinguishing characteristics

 Perhaps because they were originally classmates, the EAAJAF was known for rejecting the "internal struggle" (内ゲバ, uchigeba), which manifested as sometimes violent self-criticism sessions popular within Japanese New Left groups, in order to expose those among their members who were not ideologically pure.
 The United Red Army, for example, murdered 14 of its 29 members in less than a year through such sessions.
 By contrast, there were no bloody purges in the EAAJAF and those members who had family commitments or were unable to mentally endure the struggle were permitted to leave without penalty.
 Nahoko Arai, who helped write Hara Hara Tokei, and Yoshimi Fujisawa, who was part of the group's early trainings with explosives, both left the group without incident after raising personal issues.

-The EAAJAF did not have any centralized systems or leadership such as a central committee.
-The leaders of EAAJAF's three cells were in contact with one another and nothing more.
-There was no mingling among fellow members and even their ideological positions were different in subtle ways.
-EAAJAF members also did not disassociate from the public sphere.
-They adopted the policy of working by day as normal corporate employees or servers at cafes and preparing their operations by night.
-This policy was also set out in Hara Hara Tokei and the idea was that by not engaging in activism and pretending to be completely upstanding citizens they would not arouse the mistrust of those around them.
-Because of that, EAAJAF members did not participate in labor movements at their workplaces or social movements in their neighborhoods.

-Whereas other groups such as Red Army Faction of the Communist League, a precursor to the Japanese Red Army, raised funds through illegal means including bank robberies, EAAJAF operatives received wages working at regular jobs and secured a legal source of revenue by investing half of their earnings into their operations.
-Even though the EAAJAF recognized self-funding as a core principle, on the other hand they declined to completely rule out robberies following a full examination of their targets and methods.